-This measure has not been tested at the practice group or facility level; consequently, the minimum number of providers per group has not been determined.
+This measure has not been tested at the practice or group level; consequently, the minimum number of parents to be surveyed per practice has not been determined.

 In Use: Have measure results been reported at this level previously?
 Not available.